Understanding Why Climate Change Impacts Women More Than Men

 Natural disasters and saltwater intrusion from rising sea levels can tarnish water quality.
 Women in parts of India and Bangladesh, for instance, have faced health consequences and seen their economic prospects diminish as rivers become saltier.

 When droughts and extreme temperatures dry up sources of water, women have to travel longer distances to collect water for cooking, cleaning, and managing gardens.
-As a result, they have less time to pursue outside sources of income, which prevents them from becoming economically independent.
+As a result, they have less time to pursue other sources of income, which prevents them from becoming economically independent.

 Stephanie Buechler studies the intersection of water scarcity and women’s rights along the US-Mexico border at the University of Arizona.
-She found that decreasing water availability impaired women’s ability to invest in their careers.
+She found that decreasing water availability reduced women’s ability to invest in their careers.

 Women in Sonora, Mexico, who make cheese to sell for additional income, have had a harder time acquiring milk because livestock owners replaced cows that needed a lot of water with cows that need less.
 The new cows produce less milk.